dgupta966/fe-image-builder/GOOGLE_SETUP.md

 ### 5. Update Environment Variables

-1. In your Thumbly project, open the `.env` file
+1. In your Snappixy project, open the `.env` file
 2. Replace the `VITE_GOOGLE_CLIENT_ID` with your actual Client ID:
    ```
    VITE_GOOGLE_CLIENT_ID=your-actual-client-id.apps.googleusercontent.com